okviz/okviz.github.io/_mydocs/calendar-pro/options/values/font-family.md

 ---
 **Default value:** DIN

-This option defines the font family of the text of the cells' values.
+This option defines the font family of cell value text.

+<todo>Screenshot</todo>

 > This option is not controllable through a [Report Theme](../../features/themes.md).